leonhsu95/employee-tracker/homework.md

 * The command-line application should allow users to:

-  * Add departments, roles, employees
+  * Add departments, roles, employees v

-  * View departments, roles, employees
+  * View departments v, roles v, employees v

-  * Update employee roles
+  * Update employee roles v

 ## Bonus

 * The command-line application should allow users to:

-  * Update employee managers
+  * Update employee managers v

-  * View employees by manager
+  * View employees by manager v

-  * Delete departments, roles, and employees
+  * Delete departments v, roles v, and employees v

   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department